-This quick tutorial will show you how to set up your navigation menu.
-Menus is a feature built in to WordPress.
+This quick tutorial will show you how to set up your navigation menu in WordPress.
+Menus is a feature built into WordPress.

 You have the ability to place whatever links you want into your navigation menu.
 You can add pages, categories, and custom links to your menu.

 In this tutorial, we'll assume that you already have some posts and pages created.

 To begin, in your WordPress dashboard, go to Appearance > Menus and create a new menu.

 When creating your menu, type a name in the "Menu Name" box.
 This name can be anything you like.
 I usually name mine "Main Menu."